 Whole ecclesiology is the indispensable hermeneutic leading to the understanding required to compose whole worship.
 Conversely, whole worship cannot be experienced apart from the distinguished understanding of God emerging from the communion of whole ecclesiology.

 In Psalm 135, the ancient liturgist begins the communal call to worship (vv.1-2) with the imperative hallelu Yah, “praise the Lord.”
-God’s transcendence, faithful involvement are recounted; and God is conclusively distinguished from idols made by humans.
+Both God’s transcendence and faithful involvement are recounted; and God is conclusively distinguished from idols made by humans.
 Then God’s people bless the Lord.
 Five times the poet invokes “bārak” meaning “praise” or “bless” (vv.19-21), in the reciprocal relational response to God’s blessing in his vulnerable presence and intimate involvement, as God promised in his definitive blessing (Num 6:24-26).
 This is why we also need to yādāh, “give thanks” (Ps 136:1-9).
 Yādah also means to speak out, sing, and includes confessing our sins—all of which compose our compatible reciprocal relational response to the God who is present and involved (“his steadfast love endures forever,” Ps 136).
-Moreover, God created the universe, and then didn’t leave it (as in deism), but “by his understanding” (v.5, NIV) he is whole-ly involved in his creation made whole in his likeness.
+Moreover, God created the universe, and then didn’t leave it (as in deism), but “by his understanding” (v.5, NIV) he is whole-ly involved in his creation, made integrally interconnected.
 And God is intimately involved with us in very person-specific ways because he deeply knows us (“he who remembered us in our low estate,” v.
 23; cf. Mt 6:8,28-30).
-Bārak and yādāh integrally and irreducibly compose our compatible reciprocal relational response to God for his presence and involvement (in creative, communicative and salvific action) for the primary purpose of covenant relationship together.
-Bārak without yādah keeps God transcendent by reducing the Trinity without the embodied Christ and relationally present Spirit; yādah without bārak makes the focus more about us in a subtle shift to results of God’s actions.
+Bārak and yādāh integrally and irreducibly compose our compatible reciprocal relational response to God for his presence and involvement in creative, communicative and salvific action for the primary purpose of covenant relationship together.
+Bārak without yādah keeps God transcendent by reducing the Trinity without the embodied Christ and relationally present Spirit; yādah without bārak makes the focus more about us in a subtle shift to the results of God’s actions.
 This fragmentary language is disembodied and/or de-relationalized from God the Subject in relationship.

 The integrated worship language of bārak-yādah must by its nature compose our compatible reciprocal relational response for the covenant relationship to be whole, which is further composed in relationship together by the ecclesiology of the whole.
 Bārak-yādah also helps us grow in affirming the primacy of God’s life in whole (not in fragments) into whose whole (not parts of) our life is integrated.
 We participate in God’s whole life, and not the other way around whereby God revolves around our lives; the latter emerges from a fragmented God more easily rendered to our shaping.
 The former is how we need to grow in our thanksgiving, so that when we thank God for how he has loved us individually, loved us collectively, and loved us as his family, the whole of God will receive all our praise and thanks that sound consonant in his ear and delight his heart.